Oliver Wieland

 Research activity:

-My main research activity is the field of nuclear
+My main research activity is in the field of nuclear

 My experimental research